Please note that all of our groups are being offered virtually in Fall 2021.

 We will begin to discuss group therapy options with students at the start of the semester, and our groups will remain available for students to join until they are full.
 Please note that our groups are currently being offered virtually due to the COVID-19 pandemic.

 Understanding Self and Others (USO)

-This group is designed to help students explore issues and dynamics that are affecting their personal life.
+USO is designed to help members explore issues and dynamics that are affecting their personal lives.
 Specific areas of focus are generally determined by group members and may include relationships, intimacy, boundaries, communication, and self-awareness.
-The group also provides an opportunity for students to practice new ways of behaving within a safe and encouraging environment where they can receive and provide feedback and support.
+This group also provides an opportunity for members to practice new ways of behaving within a safe and encouraging environment where they can receive and provide feedback and support.

 Surviving to Thriving

 Surviving to Thriving is for self-identified women seeking support in their journey towards healing after having survived sexual assault that occurred during adolescence and/or adulthood.
 This group will provide members with an opportunity to explore concerns such as difficulties with emotional/physical intimacy in personal relationships, struggling with trusting oneself and/or others, coping with emotional/physical triggers related to their sexual assault, and managing self-blame/guilt following their sexual assault.
 Members will not be expected to self-disclose specific details about their sexual assault within group.
 The group will provide members with the opportunity to connect with and relate to other women who share similar experiences, and realize that they are not alone, in an authentic, affirming, and confidential space.